Regenerative Grazing

 What it Regenerative Grazing

 Let's start with conventional grazing.
-In large part conventional grazing is simply turning your animals out onto your grasslands, pastures or crop residues and letting them graze where they like and as frequently as they like in a camp.
+In large part conventional grazing is simply turning your animals out in to a camp to graze your grasslands, pastures or crop residues where they like and as frequently as they like.
 On the best farms each herd of animals on the farm is generally rotated through 3 or 4 camps, with the animals grazing in a camp for a month or so before being moved.
 While in the camp the livestock are in charge of the grazing.
-The result is that animals spending an enormous amount of time in certain parts of the camp and precious little in others, spending most time at the water and supplemental feed troughs, to the degree of causing erosion.
-They unevenly graze the available plants, with the palatable species being overgrazed and the less palatable undergrazed.
+The result is that animals spending an enormous amount of time in certain parts of the camp and precious little in others, spending most time at the water and supplementary feed troughs, to the degree of causing erosion.
+The livestock unevenly graze the available plants, with the palatable species being overgrazed and the less palatable undergrazed.
 Finally there is an extremely uneven distribution of dung and urine spread across the camp.

 Regenerative grazing is managed grazing where the farmer decides where and for how long the animals graze a particular patch of grass.
 Using this tool the farmer is able to manage the under/over grazing issue and evenly spread herd impact.
 The idea is to mimic nature whose grasslands evolved in a symbiotic relationship involving four players - ruminants, predators, grasses and the soil microbiome.
 The result of this symbiotic interaction was that the grasslands became one of the dominant biomes of the world and the soils below the grasses the most carbon rich soils on the planet.
 Grass and soil health were maintained by migrating herds of grazers with the herd effect of the ruminants' - hooves, mouths, dung and urine - stimulating and fertilizing the plant-soil ecosystem.